-- Performance verification: involves analyzing control solutions to gain insights into their functionality or effectiveness.
-This includes techniques to both probe the expected response and action of the control via simulation under realistic conditions and experimental probing of performance through specific validation routines known to highlight or amplify certain errors for easy tuneup.
-A wide range of simulation capabilities are available and described in the Boulder Opal user guides.
+Ensuring your solutions work well requires analyzing the control solutions to gain insights into their functionality or effectiveness after design.
+This includes techniques to both probe the expected response and action of the control via simulation under realistic conditions and experimental probing of performance through specific validation routines known to highlight or amplify certain errors.
+Check out the user guide examples to learn how to use Boulder Opal to evaluate control performance.

 Boulder Opal offers the most flexible way to represent complex research problems using computational graphs.
 We pioneered their application in quantum control research to empower you to easily tackle a range of problems with a simple and efficient code structure.
 They also build instant compatibility with TensorFlow to maximize computational performance.
 In head-to-head comparisons, Boulder Opal can be up to 100x faster than competitive research-grade tools in time to solution, and a unified framework lets you shift seamlessly between computational tasks.